He had an underwhelming IPL 2025.

 ALSO READ:

 Meanwhile, New Zealand have also added Mitch Hay, James Neesham, and Tim Robinson as a cover for Michael Bracewell, Mark Chapman, Glenn Phillips, and Rachin Ravindra.
-They will be involved in the MLC 2025 final between Washington Freedom and MI New York on Monday (July 14) and might be unavailable for the initial match to maintain workload.
+They will be involved in the MLC 2025 final between Washington Freedom and MI New York on Monday (July 14).
+They might be unavailable for the initial match of the Tri-series on the same day.

-While dropped initially, Devon Conway has a chance to impress in the tri-series and press a case for IPL 2026 retention.
-He had an underwhelming IPL 2025, scoring 156 runs at a meagre average of 26 and a 131.09 strike rate in six innings, including two fifties.
+While dropped initially, Devon Conway has a chance to impress in the Tri-series.
+Additionally, he can press a case for the Indian Premier League (IPL) 2026 retention.
+He had an underwhelming IPL 2025.
+He could muster only 156 runs at a meagre average of 26 and a 131.09 strike rate in six innings, including two fifties.

-He was one of the reasons behind CSK’s mediocre performances throughout the season, for he couldn’t provide consistent starts from the top and put ample pressure on the middle order.
-Even in MLC 2025, the southpaw wasn’t up to the mark and could only score 135 runs at a strike rate of 127.35 across four innings and was dropped.
+Conway’s poor form was one of the reasons behind CSK’s mediocre performances throughout the season.
+He couldn’t provide consistent starts from the top and put ample pressure on the middle order.
+Even in MLC 2025, the southpaw wasn’t up to the mark.
+He could score only 135 runs at a strike rate of 127.35 across four innings and was dropped.

-He was bought for a big INR 6.25 crores in the IPL 2025 auction, and CSK might release him to free some budget and get better players.
+He was bought for a big INR 6.25 crores in the IPL 2025 auction.
+But CSK might release him to free some budget and get better players.
 The only way for him to secure retention is by performing consistently for New Zealand and other T20 leagues, thereby regaining form.

-The tri-series comes as an ideal opportunity, and Conway must make it count in Allen’s absence.
-That will help him in two ways: returning to the national squad and boosting his IPL 2026 retention chances before the auction.
+The Tri-series comes as an ideal opportunity, and Conway must make it count in Allen’s absence.
+That will help him in two ways: returning to the national squad and boosting his IPL 2026 retention chances.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.